-This Join er Agreement is made as of the day of
+This Joinder Agreement is made as of the day of .

-made as Agreeme received to and in accordance with Section 9.3 of the Regional Mutual Agreement for Major Emergencies of the day of (the "Mutual Aid Agreement") [insert name of new party joining the state of the model of the section of the model of the section
+Pursuant to and in accordance with Section 9.3 of the Regional Mutual Agreement for Major Emergencies made as of the day of (the "Mutual Aid Agreement") [insert name of new party joining the Agreement] hereby acknowledges and agrees that [insert name of new party joining the Agreement] has received and reviewed a complete copy of the Mutual Aid Agreement and shall be fully bound by, and subject to, all of the terms and conditions of the Mutual Aid Agreement as though it were an original party thereto.

-[insert n me of new party]
+[insert name of new party]

-Per: horized Signatory

-Per: horized Signatory